inrupt/docs-pod-browser/source/login.rst

 #.
 Enter your :guilabel:`Username` and :guilabel:`Password` and :guilabel:`Sign In`.

 #.
 You are asked to allow the specified access.
 To continue, click
-   :guilabel:`Allow` to allow PodBrowser access to the requested information.
+   :guilabel:`Continue` to allow PodBrowser access to the requested information.

 See also `Inrupt PodSpaces
 <https://docs.inrupt.com/pod-spaces>`_.